Node Templates

 The interruption prediction model is only available for AWS

-GPU-enabled instancesChoose this attribute to run workloads on GPU-enabled instances only.
+GPU-enabled instancesChoose this attribute to run workloads only on GPU-enabled instances.
 Once you select it, Instance constraints get enhanced with GPU-related properties.AWS, GCP

 Apply Instance constraintsApply additional constraints on instances to be selected, such as: